Code-Institute-Submissions/facefinder/README.md

 - I was amazed at the power & potentiol of this technology,
 - its great that I get the chance to focus my new found knowledge on a idea I was so interested in.

-- It uses the postgres database which is still one of the most popular & wildly used for development , coupled with the exspress middleware - framework & the react,js frontend framework, these technologys stack up beautifully to be an enormously powerfull application,
+- It uses the postgres database which is still one of the most popular & wildly used for development ,
+- coupled with the exspress middleware - framework & the react,js frontend framework,
+- these technologys stack up beautifully in a tech triangle to be an enormously powerfull application,
+- With a small bit of imagination the results of this application can be very interesting indeed,
+- In this project I learned a great deal about fullstack development, it took many months to figure out all the
+- different aspects that all must fit togheter perfectly or your application just will not work,
+- I made many many errors on this project, but for every error, I had to research & debug to find the answer,
+- every answer brought me closer to my goal of finshing with a fully workiing application built with js,
+- The exspress framework was a mind blowing development discovery, the abitly to programme a server in development,
+- & on heroku gave me the abilty to build this awesome app, with its amazing structure & intergrtion with node.js on the front
+- end , coupled with the mmost powerfull database in the world , postgres,
+- building the database was another awesome expierence, while it is only a very small database, it operating seemlesly
+- with express middle ware,
+- building my database gave me a much cleare picture of all the moving elements,
+- building the front end was by far the most fun , reusing the react componets & using the import method just like django & flask , it is truly a joy to work with
+- building the express server was surprisingly alot more simple that I prevoiusly had imagined, once I had it up & running, it
+- was just a matter of refering to the documentation, which for express is excellent,
+- it has taken me at least 6 months to complete this project, & it has been an amazing expierence, with a tonne fo errors I just - kept drilling away till I got it right which was on 15/09/2018

 ## UX